yangchengit/sx/README.md

 <a name="input" />
 ### sx --input | -i

-Starts accepting input thorugh stdin, and exposes each line as `i`.
+Starts accepting input trough stdin, and exposes each line as `i`.

 __Examples__